Modern Day Doctor | Ancient Wisdom

 Mycotoxins are naturally occurring poisonous compounds produced by certain molds and fungi.
 They thrive in warm, humid environments.
 Agricultural crops and foods that grow under warm and humid conditions, like fruits, spices, grains, nuts, and coffee beans have a higher likelihood of mold contamination.

 Mycotoxins contaminate food during growth, harvest, or improper storage.
-Toxin exposure can also occur through inhalation of contaminated airborne dust particles, or by direct skin contact of contaminated surfaces.
+Toxin exposure can also occur through inhalation of contaminated airborne dust particles or by direct skin contact with contaminated surfaces.

 Types of Mycotoxins and Their Health Effects